XHU-sysu/pyCFRAM/README.md

 - Lu, J., and M. Cai, 2009: A new framework for isolating individual feedback processes in coupled general circulation climate models. *Climate Dynamics*.
 - Cai, M., and J. Lu, 2009: A new framework for isolating individual feedback processes in coupled general circulation climate models.
 Part II. *Climate Dynamics*.

-For a related approach (CFRAM-A) using RRTMG with aerosol independently developed by Zhang et al. (2022):
+For a related approach using RRTMG with aerosol:
 - Zhang, T., Deng, Y., Chen, J., Yang, S., Gao, P. and Zhang, H., 2022.
 Disentangling physical and dynamical drivers of the 2016/17 record-breaking warm winter in China. *Environmental Research Letters*, 17(7), 074024.
 - Wu, Q., Li, Q., Zhang, T., Sun, X., Yang, S. and Hu, X., 2025.
 Quantitative attribution of 2013 and 2022 extremely hot events in China: insights from a climate feedback–response perspective. *Journal of Climate*, 38(17), pp.4331–4349.